 PMP® Exam: A Guide to 2021 Changes

-Get an Instant Overview
+Get an Instant Insight to the PMP® Exam

 Jump to Any Section

-Why is the PMP® exam changing?
+Why did the PMP® exam change?

 Project Management Professional (PMP)® is one of the most widely-respected credentials in the global project management community.